Sydney Olympic FC: 1980s

 The spell back in the NSW First Division competition for the club did not last long, with Sydney Olympic defeating the Parramatta Eagles 4–0 in the 1980 NSW Grand Final to win the NSW First Division.
-That victory secured Sydney Olympic a return to top-flight Australian football in 1981 where it remained until the NSL folded in 2004.
+That victory secured Sydney Olympic a return to top-flight Australian football in 1981, where it remained until the NSL folded in 2004.

-The 1980s for Sydney Olympic were characterized with great football, large and passionate support, fantastic players, unfathomable highs as well as a litany of failures.
+During the 1980s, Sydney Olympic experienced fluctuations in performance alongside shifts in match attendance.

 Seasons 1981 and 1982 were a period of stabilisation for the club, as it settled back into the National Soccer League.
-Sydney Olympic finished both seasons in the safety of mid-table security.
-During this period many young players and future legends of the club would be given their opportunity to make their mark for Sydney Olympic.
+Sydney Olympic finished both seasons in the middle of the league table.
+During this period, several young squad members debuted for the club.

-The mid-1980s are generally referred to as a Golden Era for Sydney Olympic.
-It was exciting times and the club was on a high, huge crowds flocked and followed the club wherever they were playing, and on the park the team was playing magnificent football and in later years would be labelled as one of the best club sides in Australian football history.
+The mid-1980s saw an increase in average home attendance alongside competitive match records for the club.

-Between 1983 and 1986 Sydney Olympic played in 4 consecutive National Finals.
-Beating Heidelberg United in the 1983 NSL Cup Final and beating Preston Lions in the 1985 NSL Cup Final.
+Between 1983 and 1986, Sydney Olympic played in 4 consecutive National Finals.
+Beating Heidelberg United in the 1983 NSL Cup Final and beat Preston Lions in the 1985 NSL Cup Final.
 Sydney Olympic also made it to the NSL Grand Finals of 1984 and 1986, losing to South Melbourne FC and Adelaide City respectively.

-After this period, there was an exodus of players at Sydney Olympic meaning the team almost had to be re-built, as only a few players would remain.
+After this period, there was an exodus of players at Sydney Olympic, meaning the team almost had to be rebuilt, as only a few players would remain.
 It showed as the club dropped back to a mid-table finish for season 1987.

-Sydney Olympic bounced back in season 1988 to finish 5th and qualify for the Finals Series once again.
-Though disappointingly, they would go on to lose that Semi-Final 3–1 to the Marconi Stallions.
+Sydney Olympic bounced back in season 1988 to finish 5th and qualify for the Finals Series once again, although they would go on to lose that Semi-Final 3–1 to the Marconi Stallions.

-1989 would prove to be a bitter-sweet end to the decade for Sydney Olympic.
-The club climbed the ladder and enjoyed a great season, finishing 3rd and once again qualifying for the Finals.
-A Semi-Final victory over Melbourne Knights was followed by a Preliminary Final victory over St George FC, meaning Sydney Olympic found themselves in their 3rd NSL Grand Final in 6 years.
-But it would not be 3rd time lucky for the Blues, as they succumbed to an injury-time winner in the Grand Final to lose 1–0 to Marconi in front of 23,387 fans at the Parramatta Stadium.
-1989 also saw another great NSL Cup run for Sydney Olympic, reaching another Final.
-But the club could not make up for their Grand Final loss & lost the 1989 NSL Cup Final 2–0 to Adelaide City.
+Sydney Olympic placed third in the league phase in 1989, thereby qualifying for the Finals.
+After winning the Semi-Finals against Melbourne Knights and the Preliminary Finals against St George FC, Sydney Olympic progressed to their third Grand Final of NSL within six years.
+Sydney Olympic faced defeat against Marconi 1-0 during the Grand Final that took place in Parramatta Stadium with 23,387 spectators in attendance following an injury-time goal.
+Sydney Olympic made it to the NSL Cup Finals in 1989, but they were beaten 2–0 by Adelaide City.